-- i.
-Isolate and send home students who respond 'yes.'
-Refer to medical care, if needed. - ii.
-Forward students who respond 'no' to temperature screening. - b.
-Conduct temperature check. - c.
-Allow entry for students who meet temperature screening standards (under 100 degrees). - 4.
+- 3. Require students enter through designated entry points and immediately stop to undergo temperature screening, allowing entry for students who meet temperature screening standards (under 100 degrees). - 4.
 Establish extended and staggered drop-off times and implement non-contact drop-off, which requires students get in and out of cars independently and prevents parents from walking students into the building. - 5.
 Encourage families to assign a person who is not high risk to consistently pick-up and drop-off their student each day. - 6.
 Require parents to self-monitor their students for symptoms, check their temperatures before coming to an HISD school or building, and keep students home when sick. - 7.
 Prevent schools from incentivizing perfect attendance.